Chapter 5:

 Matt nods, and Nala snaps into motion.
 Soon, six people wrapped like mummies in bandages lie before him.

 "Okay, Dad, what's the plan?"
-You think, mentally preparing to run when nothing happens.
+You think, mentally preparing to run if nothing happens.
 All the while, your eyes are locked on your Father, waiting for him to give a sigh, a wink, anything to hint at the plan, but it never comes, only more chanting.

 You see a guard's hands tighten on spears.
-William lifts a hand from his cane, but a different hand rises from the row.
+Matt lifts a hand from his cane, but a different hand rises from the row.
 Sheets slide as they sit up, fingers fumbling at the bandages covering their face.
 They begin unwrapping the bandages, pure white layers giving way to red and black, until finally, skin is shown.
 It's an older boy, younger than you by the looks of him, and he isn't alone.
 One by one, the six lay out and begin fumbling with their bandages.
 Behind them, Nala claps a blood‑stained hand to her mouth and gasps.
 Cries and praise flood the hall as loved ones rush to them.

 Please sign in to leave a comment.